 That brings today's proceedings in the Siambr to a close.

-Senedd Live will be back on Tuesday 13 June.
+Senedd Live returns on Tuesday 6 March.

 That brings today's proceedings in the Siambr to a close.